All staff, students, visitors, volunteers and contractors have a shared responsibility for health, safety and wellbeing at USC.

 Each member of the Executive has the delegated accountability for assisting the Vice-Chancellor and President in the overall implementation of and compliance with the Queensland Work Health and Safety Act 2011 and USC’s health, safety and wellbeing governing policy.

-Each manager / supervisor has an obligation to take all practical measures possible to ensure that the work environment under their control is safe and without risk to health.
+Each manager / supervisor has an obligation to take all practical measures to ensure that the work environment under their control is safe and without risk to health.

 The manager / supervisor is also responsible for consulting with staff and monitoring the workplace to identify any unsafe or unhealthy conditions or behaviour.